* U.N. to pull out "non-essential" international staff

 become an on-and-off battleground that forced foreign airlines

 to suspend flights to Damascus since Thursday evening.

-EgyptAir, which attempted resume flights on Monday after a
+EgyptAir, which tried to resume flights on Monday, had to

 The United Nations said on Monday it was withdrawing "all

 non-essential international staff" from Syria because of